 - Our Family Room bloggers share their favorite holiday traditions since becoming parents.
 Or consider these 11 family Christmas traditions to start.

-- Here are more DIY holiday gift ideas that kids can make and some crafty holiday gift ideas for teachers and neighbors that our Family Room bloggers found on Pinterest.
+- Here are more DIY holiday gift ideas that kids can make.

 - Get some suggestions for simple and inexpensive gifts that children will treasure.